ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

 Now we can focus on the functionality.
 The first thing we need to do is some error handling and validation.
 We need to confirm the file we're using as a template actually exists.
-We also need to confirm the directory for saved templates exists, if not we'll go ahead and create it.
+We also need to confirm if the directory for saved templates exists, otherwise, we'll go ahead and create it.

 The os package has several useful methods for handling files, paths, and folders.
 We'll use os.Stat() to determine if a file/folder exists.

 The `os` package has several use methods for handling files, paths and folders.
 We'll use `os.Stat()` to determine if a file/folder exists.
-Then we'll use the `os.UserHomeDir()` to get the home directory, this will be the base path for our saved templates, the full path will be `USER_HOME/.gupi/templates/`.
+Then we'll use the `os.UserHomeDir()` to get the home directory.
+This will be the base path for our saved templates.
+The full path will be `USER_HOME/.gupi/templates/`.

 ```go
 // add.go